Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

 A constraint on $\gnlloc$ from \Planck\ 2013 data was recently reported by~\citet{Feng:2015pva}, who find $\gnlloc = (-13 \pm 18) \times 10^4$.
-Our central value in Eq.~(\ref{eq:gnl_bottom_line}) agrees well with this result, but the statistical error is smaller by a factor 2.3.
-This improvement is partly due to the lower noise level in \Planck\ 2015 data, and partly due to use of a more optimal estimator.
+Our central value in Eq.~(\ref{eq:gnl_bottom_line}) agrees well with this result, but the statistical error is smaller by a factor of 2.3.
+This improvement is partly due to the lower noise levels in \Planck\ 2015 data, and partly due to the use of a better estimator.